 When I am soft she answers with softness –

 And that is the only thing that I know.

 The picture for this essay was painted by Klimt in 1918..
 I once heard an expert on the arts calling Klimt an expert on women and I think I agree.

-Michel de Montaigne (1533-1592), who was such a sharp a thinker that Nietzsche never walked around without a Montaigne’s essays in his pocket (true story!), wrote in the fifteenth century that women were leaders in our home and in our schools, so he had the men who began teaching women in mathematics, rhetoric and for example astronomy suspected of doing so, just in order to be able to control them.
+Michel de Montaigne (1533-1592), who was such a sharp a thinker that Nietzsche,the story goes, never ventured anywhere without a Montaigne’s essays in his pocket, wrote in the fifteenth century that women were leaders in our home and in our schools, so he had the men who began teaching women in mathematics, rhetoric and for example astronomy suspected of doing so, just in order to be able to control them.